Lafarge (company)

 Bags of Lafarge cement with the Blue Circle logo.

 Lafarge is a French industrial company specialising in cement, construction aggregates, and concrete.
 It is the world's largest cement manufacturer.
 It was founded in 1833 by Joseph-Auguste Pavin de Lafarge and is a part of the Holcim Group.

 In 2015, Lafarge merged with Holcim and a new company was formed under the name of LafargeHolcim.
 It was renamed to Holcim Group in 2021.

-Lafarge was embroiled in the Lafarge scandal, in which it was convicted of financing terrorism and complicity in crimes against humanity by the US Department of Justice for paying $5.92 million to the terrorist groups ISIS and al-Nusra Front between 2013 and 2014 to keep its cement plant in Syria operating.
+In the Lafarge scandal it was convicted of financing terrorism and complicity in crimes against humanity by the United States Department of Justice for paying $5.92 million to the terrorist groups Islamic State and al-Nusra Front between 2013 and 2014 to keep its cement plant in Syria operating.

 History

 Foundation and development

 Lafarge was founded in 1833 by Joseph-Auguste Pavin de Lafarge in Le Teil, France (Ardèche), to exploit the limestone quarry in Mont Saint-Victor between Le Teil and Viviers.
 The limestone is white and argillaceous, and yielded an eminently hydraulic lime.
 In 1864 Lafarge signed its first international contract for the delivery of 110,000 tonnes of lime to the Suez Canal construction project.